CLIP-AUTT: Test-Time Personalization with Action Unit Prompting for Fine-Grained Video Emotion Recognition: Abstract

 \section{Abstract}

 Personalization in emotion recognition (ER) is essential for an accurate interpretation of subtle and subject-specific expressive patterns.
-Recent advances in vision–language models (VLMs) such as CLIP demonstrate strong potential for leveraging joint image–text representations in ER.
-However, CLIP-based methods either depend on CLIP’s contrastive pretraining or on LLMs to generate descriptive text prompts, which are noisy, computationally expensive, and fail to capture fine-grained expressions, leading to degraded performance.
-In this work, we leverage Action Units (AUs) as structured textual prompts within CLIP to model fine-grained facial expressions.
-AUs encode the subtle muscle activations underlying expressions, providing localized and interpretable semantic cues for more robust ER.
+Recent advances in vision–language models (VLMs), such as CLIP, demonstrate strong potential for leveraging joint image–text representations in ER.
+However, existing CLIP-based methods either rely on CLIP’s contrastive pretraining or on LLMs to generate descriptive text prompts, which can be noisy, computationally expensive, and often fail to capture fine-grained expressions, leading to degraded performance.
+In this work, Action Units (AUs) are leveraged as structured textual prompts within CLIP to model fine-grained facial expressions.
+AUs encode the subtle muscle activations underlying expressions, providing localized and interpretable semantic cues for more robust facial expression recognition (FER).
 We introduce \ours, a lightweight AU–guided temporal learning method that integrates interpretable AU semantics into CLIP.
-It learns generic, subject-agnostic representations by aligning AU prompts with facial dynamics, enabling fine-grained ER without CLIP fine-tuning or LLM-generated text supervision.
+It learns generic, subject-agnostic representations by aligning AU prompts with facial dynamics, enabling fine-grained FER without CLIP fine-tuning or LLM-generated text supervision.
 Although \ours models fine-grained AU semantics, it does not adapt to subject-specific variability in subtle expressions.
 To address this limitation, we propose \ourstt, a video-based test-time personalization method that dynamically adapts AU prompts to videos from unseen subjects.
 By combining entropy-guided temporal window selection with prompt tuning, \ourstt enables subject-specific adaptation while preserving temporal consistency.
-Our extensive experiments on three challenging video-based subtle ER datasets — BioVid, StressID, and BAH — indicate that \ours and \ourstt outperform state-of-the-art CLIP-based FER and TTA methods, achieving robust and personalized subtle ER.
-Our code is publicly available at: \href{https://github.com/osamazeeshan/CLIP-AUTT}{github.com/osamazeeshan/CLIP-AUTT}.
+Our experiments on three challenging video-based datasets — BioVid, StressID, and BAH — indicate that \ours and \ourstt outperform state-of-the-art CLIP-based FER and TTA methods. \\ Our code: \href{https://github.com/osamazeeshan/CLIP-AUTT}{https://github.com/osamazeeshan/CLIP-AUTT}. \keywords{Personalization \and Video-Based Emotion Recognition \and Action Units \and Test-Time Adaptation \and Vision–Language Models.}